AI experts sharing free tutorials to accelerate your business.

 • Bullet list of every concrete decision the meeting produced.
 Each bullet: what was decided, who signed off, the effective date.

-Action Items (owner + due date required)
+Action Items (owner + due date required, never optional)

 • Never include a bare "follow up on X" without an owner and a date.